About Future Directions

 There are many barriers to building independence and leaving social housing.
 These include access to education, finding work and having affordable housing options to transition to.

-FACS and other government agencies are working together to make services better for tenants.
+DCJ and other government agencies are working together to make services better for tenants.
 This includes:

 - giving young people and families with children homes that are closer to schools and jobs